prometheus/docs/content/docs/specs/remote_write_spec_2_0.md

 ```
 // Request represents a request to write the given timeseries to a remote destination.
 message Request {
+  // Since Request supersedes 1.0 spec's prometheus.WriteRequest, we reserve the top-down message
+  // for the deterministic interop between those two, see types_test.go for details.
+  // Generally it's not needed, because Receivers must use the Content-Type header, but we want to
+  // be sympathetic to adopters with mistaken implementations and have deterministic error (empty
+  // message if you use the wrong proto schema).
+  reserved 1 to 3;

   // symbols contains a de-duplicated array of string elements used for various
   // items in a Request message, like labels and metadata items.
 For the sender's convenience
   // around empty values for optional fields like unit_ref, symbols array MUST start with